 My favorite places to display a vignette are:

 - on top of a buffet or sideboard

 STICK TO A THEME

-Since the theme of this vignette is spring, I’ve chosen objects that represent spring to me.
+Since the theme of this vignette is spring, I’ve chosen objects that represent a fresh spring day to me.
 Don’t lose sight of your surroundings though – you’ll also want to be sure that the objects you use support the style and design of the rest of the room.